 Genus Chusquea

 Native to Latin America, the neotropical genus Chusquea is extremely diverse and its clumping species are notable for their solid culms.
+Native to the higher elevations of South America, these bamboo species can be relatively cold-tolerant, but they also grow well in the hot sun.
 Please refer to the genus page for short descriptions of the most popular species.

 Dendrocalamus asper bamboo poles